-Financing activities during the three-month period ended March 31, 2024 included the Private Placement pursuant to which the Company issued 3,807,911 common shares to existing major shareholders to raise gross proceeds of approximately \$2.5 million.
+Financing activities during the three-month period ended March 31, 2024 included a private placement that closed in January 2024 pursuant to which the Company issued 3,807,911 common shares to existing major shareholders to raise gross proceeds of approximately \$2.5 million.

-The Company had no cash flows from financing activities during the three-month period ended March 31, 2023.
+The Company had no cash flows from investing activities during the three-month period ended March 31, 2025.